leferreyra/w3bex-slider/README.md

 	// this could be overriden with the data-time slide option
 	interval: 8,

-	// This is not used yet
+	// This is the ID of the div of the slider
 	sliderId: "#w3bex-slider",

 	// This class is added to the slider object when initialized